(reduced from £12.99) 5th August 2019 Handheld Fantasy Classics 2

 Jan Jacob Slauerhoff (1898-1936) was a ship’s doctor serving in south-east Asia, and is one of the most important twentieth-century Dutch-language writers.
 His 1934 novel Adrift in the Middle Kingdom (Het leven op aarde), is an epic sweep of narrative that takes the reader from 1920s Shanghai to a forgotten city beyond the Great Wall of China.

-You can pre-order the paperback edition direct from us now (it comes with an exclusive bookmark) by adding it to your cart below.
-It will be posted to you to arrive shortly before publication day.
+Buy the paperback edition direct from us (it comes with an exclusive bookmark) by adding it to your cart below, and pay by PayPal or UK bank transfer.

-UK: £12.99 (includes p&p)
+UK: £12.99 (free p&p)

 The narrator of Adrift in the Middle Kingdom is a Belfast ship’s radio operator, desperate to escape the sea, who travels inland on a gun-runner’s mission.
 He moves through extraordinary settings of opium salons, the house of a Cantonese watch-mender, the siege of Shanghai, the great flood on the western plains, and the discovery of oil by the uncomprehending overlord in the hidden city of Chungking.
 The fantasy ending transforms the novel from travelogue and adventure to existential meditation.
 But running like a thread of darkness through the story is opium, from poppy head harvesting to death through addiction.

-This translation of the novel by David McKay, winner of the 2018 Vondel Prize, is the first English edition of Slauerhoff’s most accessible and enthralling novel.
+This translation of the novel by David McKay, winner of the 2018 Vondel Translation Prize, is the first English edition of Slauerhoff’s most accessible and enthralling novel.
 The Introduction is by Slauerhoff expert Arie Pos and Wendy Gan of the University of Hong Kong.

 Watch our video, in which we explain the background to the novel, and its curious relationship with history and fantasy.

 David McKay reads from the opening chapters.